Our top pick for

-Founded in 2017, Wombat is a digital investment app that lets you invest as little as £10 in a range of portfolio “themes” based on your beliefs and interests.
+Founded in 2017, Wombat is a digital investment app that lets you invest as little as £10 in a range of portfolio “themes” based on your beliefs and interests, as well as fractional shares.
 You’ll also pay no account or trading fees on accounts up to £1,000, and can choose from a range of deposit and investing options.

 You can invest as little as £10, and will not pay any subscription or trading fees on accounts up to £1,000.
 For accounts over £1,000, you’ll be charged a small monthly fee and platform fee.
 You can choose to add money to your account at any time, or set up an auto invest function to automatically add money to your account each month.

 You have the option of a stocks and shares ISA, as well as a general investment account.
 Once you’ve set up your account, you’ll be asked to choose at least one portfolio “theme”, each of which represents a bundle of different stocks and bonds in the form of exchange-traded funds (ETFs).
 For example, the “Fly the flag” theme is comprised of local British companies, while “Pure Gold” lets you invest in a gold-bullion fund.

 Wombat also offers a Round Up function, which lets you automatically round up your everyday purchases to the nearest pound.
 Your rounded-up change is then added to your account twice each month.

 You can also now invest in fractional shares with Wombat.
 Fractional shares are small parts of shares, which are particularly good for where shares are more expensive than the average investor can afford.